mattdsteele/steele.blue/blog/_posts/2013-10-20-a-fresh-coat-of-paint.markdown

 A few reasons:

 * Link dumps are lame.
-The meat of this site is on the blog, so why not show that up front?
+The meat of this site is on the blog, so it makes sense to show that up front.
+[No one likes to wait while they wait](http://www.lukew.com/ff/entry.asp?1458).
 * I began using WordPress.com 6 years ago, when I was working mostly on the back-end and didn't want to think about website layouts or CSS.
 Times have changed.
 * It's theraputic.
 I might be the only person who finds joy in moving periodically in the physical world.
 It's a great time to trash old artifacts and make way for the new.